 What kinds of shops, restaurants and services are in Villefranche?

-Shopping: there’s a variety of stores in Villefranche, from curio and antiques to designer fashions, art, and our favorite soap & fragrance store (and much more shopping easily available in nearby Beaulieu and Nice).
+Shopping: there’s a variety of stores in Villefranche, from curio and antiques to designer fashions, art, and our favorite soap and fragrance store (and much more shopping easily available in nearby Beaulieu and Nice).
 On Sundays there’s a wonderful Brocante (‘flea market’) set up in the Old Town (Place Pollonnais), and on Saturdays is our Farmer’s Market.

-Grocery Stores: there are 4 grocery stores in Villefranche (and one traitteur, a grocery-like store having a few prepared foods).
-Between the 4 of them, more than one is open every day of the week.
+Grocery Stores: there are four grocery stores in Villefranche (and one traitteur, a grocery-like store having a few prepared foods).
+Between the four of them, more than one is open every day of the week.
 One grocery store is in the heart of the Old Town on rue du Poilu.
 Two others are at the Basse Corniche level of town and the third is at the Col of Villefranche, up on the hillside.
 Just a bit farther away are two super markets, either walking distance (about 20 minutes to each), or you can take the bus.
 Some of the stores will deliver.
 Most are closed at lunch time.

 Boucher (butcher): there are three in town.
 One in the Old Town at Place de la Paix, one at the Col of Villefranche and one at the Spar market.

-Green Grocers: there are 4 not including the fruit and vegetable stands at the grocery stores.
+Green Grocers: there are four, not including the fruit and vegetable stands at the grocery stores.
 Two are at Place de la Paix, one at the Basse Corniche level of the village and one at the Col of Villefranche.